liouviaglou/Domains/README.md

 ## Lab Notebook

+## 20201122

+Summary of metalearning assignment:

+Assigning model type based on l10 and auc metrics improves lift@10 and AUC by 7% over seg2_glm_fb, trupositive by 2-10% depending on cutoff used.

+Next steps: Script this up!

 ## 20201120

-Use 3-class model to predictions to assign model based on l10 metric (highest accuracy overall) -- calculated oiverall performance metrics.
+Used 3-class model to predictions to assign model based on l10 metric (highest accuracy overall) -- calculated oiverall performance metrics.
 Left off at assigning model based on predictions in 12\_* notebook.

 do 3 class metalearning: fb vs. seg2 vs rf